 Address your weakest link: employees

 The SEC knows employees can accidentally dismantle the most advanced security protections with a single click on an email link or attachment.
-That’s why the memo tells you to “address malicious email activities, such as phishing or account intrusions.”
+The memo tells you to “address malicious email activities, such as phishing or account intrusions.”

 Set up employee cybersecurity training and send fake phishing emails